• Home

 Peace and reconciliation

-Development and Peace ― Caritas Canada has been working in solidarity with the native and migrant populations of Lebanon since the Cedar Revolution of 2005, which saw the end of Syrian political control in the country.
-At that time, the aim was to support the emerging civil society; isolated Iraqi and Palestinian refugees; and communities targeted by Israeli air strikes on towns and infrastructure.
+Development and Peace ― Caritas Canada has been working in solidarity with the native and migrant populations of Lebanon since the Cedar Revolution that ended Syrian political control in 2005.
+At that time, the aim was to support emerging civil society; isolated Iraqi and Palestinian refugee populations; and communities targeted by Israeli air strikes on towns and infrastructure.
 Since then, we have been supporting many migrant workers in precarious situations in Lebanon’s major cities.

 Over the past decade, we have set up a major program to meet the needs of Syrian refugees and Lebanese women and men in vulnerable situations.

-• Providing humanitarian aid to meet the basic needs of people affected by war
+• Providing humanitarian aid to meet the basic needs of war-affected people

 • Supporting a secure and dignified economic recovery